As part of My plans for 2016 my main living room is top of my agenda.

 Spot lights would work best for creating a zone filled with consistent light throughout.
 Then a key piece as centre stage and also lamps..
 Lamps are so great for adding decorative focal points as well as extra light to dull areas.

 Tip two: Check you can get suitable light-bulbs easily for your fixtures.
-I once bought a lamp that was notoriously hard to find light-bulbs for, meaning it usually didn't get changed once it had gone.
-I now get all mine at Bulbs2go which is so much easier than standing in the supermarket wondering which bulb you were meant to get, only to be faced with a dozen different types (then committing to one, buying it, getting home and it being the wrong one.. argh.. anyone else do that?)
+I once bought a lamp that was notoriously hard to find light-bulbs for, meaning it usually didn’t get changed once it had gone.
+I now get all mine from the Electrical Guys which is so much easier than standing in the supermarket wondering which bulb you were meant to get, only to be faced with a dozen different types (then committing to one, buying it, getting home and it being the wrong one.. argh.. anyone else do that?)

 If you work from home, like me, or even just at your computer a lot, like us bloggers are, creating a workplace environment that is enjoyable to be in is conducive to getting your work done well.